 Readers will enjoy this very readable and delightfully detailed text that describes human beings, not just historical figures.
 We are able to see the building of transcontinental railroads and the formation of huge refugee projects from the details of the daily activities that led to these achievements, as exemplified by the book’s first paragraph ” At seven o’clock one summer morning in August 1895, Maurice de Hirsch, accompanied by his twenty-nine-year-old son Lucien, set out from Boitsfort, on the outskirts of Brussels, to catch the express train to the Belgian seaside resort of Ostend.
 The reason for that morning’s journey was a summons by King Leopold II, who was eager to convince the prominent Jewish banker and businessman to invest in the construction of a new railroad in the Belgian Congo.”
 2

 Online searching is available for Baron Hirsch related genealogical records available through the Center for Jewish History in New York.
-See the video at this Facebook link below for instructions.
-Some complete records are online, and when only a reference to a record is online you can request the full document from the Center.
+See this video for instructions.
+Some complete records are online, and when only a reference to a record is on online you can request the full document from the Center via email at firstname.lastname@example.org

 In addition, the genealogical and historical archives described below (alphabetized by city) contain reports and correspondence relating to Baron Hirsch-funded Jewish farming projects and individual immigrants who received aid from the Baron Hirsch charitable organizations.
 These archives are scattered around the world.
 Some of the holdings have been uploaded digitally – see the links below – but most are only available on-site.